john9francis/radiation-modeling/timeSpent.md

 - [ ] Make a plan for my geant4 project

 **Research**
-- [ ] Get those books that Diana reccomended, look at examples
+- [x] Get those books that Diana recommended, look at examples
 - [ ] Find some data to go off of, to make sure my project is accurate
 - [ ] Learn as much as I can about 3DCRT